 How Long Does IT Take to Get a PhD in Business?

-The time it takes to earn a Doctor of Philosophy (Ph.D.) in Business usually is the same length as it takes to earn a bachelor's degree.
-Read ahead to find out what the program consists of and learn about common career paths.
+The time it takes to earn a Doctor of Philosophy (Ph.D.) in Business may be the same length as it takes to earn a bachelor's degree depending on the program.
+Explore what the program consists of and common career paths.